Monroe City Mill: Kinney's Mill

 In 1800, Andrew Kinney built the original Mill at the current site.
 According to the Combined History (1883), "Where Monroe City now stands Andrew Kinney built a water mill, and this vicinity, at an early time, became one of the important business points of the county.
 From this mill flour was shipped to St. Louis and to New Orleans before the war of 1812."
 During this time, the town around the Mill was referred to as "Kinney's Mill" as well.

 Kinney also built a dam on the creek about 200 yards upstream.
 The dam was about 15' tall and collected water which was channeled to the mill through a wooden trough.
 Remains of the dam can still be seen.

 John Great, an emigrant from Maryland was the stonemason.

 One grindstone is on display at the Rosalie Baum home across the creek from the mill.

 In 1814, Kinney installed a cotton gin at the Mill.
 Below is an advertisement that appeared in the Illinois Herald newspaper, announcing the cotton milling service.

 James' Mill

 General Thomas James purchased the Mill sometime between 1823 and 1827, after he returned from his New Mexico expedition.
 The Mill burned and James re-built it in 1827.
 During this time, the town around the Mill was referred to as "James Mill" as well.
 In 1827 he was also appointed postmaster at the town of James' Mill and kept the position for many years.
-James operated the Mill until his death in 1849.
+Thomas James sold the mill to his nephew James James, who operated the mill until 1849.